 In 2015, the ECHO Program advisory working group helped identify underwater noise related to marine traffic as a priority focus area for the program.
 The ECHO Program also supports other threat-reduction projects related to reducing physical disturbances and environmental contaminants for whales in the region.

 Availability of prey is identified as another key threat category for at-risk whales.
 While this threat category is not a focus area for the ECHO Program, the port authority’s habitat enhancement program is focused on creating and enhancing fish and wildlife habitat, which may help address this threat to at-risk whales.

-In 2019, the ECHO Program is coordinating an expanded voluntary ship slowdown trial in Haro Strait and Boundary Pass over the summer months when southern resident killer whales are present.
+In 2020, the ECHO Program is coordinating a voluntary ship slowdown in Haro Strait and Boundary Pass over the summer months when southern resident killer whales are present.

 The ECHO Program and Transport Canada, supported by regional and international partners, are reducing underwater noise levels in known killer whale feeding areas by moving tugboats further away.

 Incentives for quiet ships